kadaan/consulate/README.md

 ## Routes

-All routes accept the following query string parameters:
+All routes respond to both GET and HEAD requests.
+They accept the following query string parameters:

 1. `pretty`: when present, pretty prints json responses
 1. `verbose`: when present, additional details are include in responses